A Copernican revolution in machining

 15 additive manufacturing machines at Safran

-- Combustor fuel injectors and swirlers, made using the selective laser melting (SLM) process, for the Arrano and Ardiden 3 turboshaft engines (Safran Helicopter Engines, Bordes);
+- Fuel injectors and combustion chamber mixer heads manufactured by selective laser melting (SLM) for the Arrano and Ardiden 3 turbine engines (Safran Helicopter Engines, Bordes);

-- Most of the parts on the Saphir 4.2 auxiliary power unit (APU), made using the powder bed laser melting process (Safran Power Units, Toulouse).
+- Most of the Saphir 4.2 auxiliary power units (APU), obtained through laser powder bed fusion (Safran Power Units, Toulouse)

 © Adrien Daste / Safran